phaserjs/phaser-ce/.github/CONTRIBUTING.md

 ## Making Changes

-To take advantage of our grunt build script and jshint config it will be easiest for you if you have node.js and grunt installed locally.
+To take advantage of our grunt build script and linter it will be easiest for you if you have node.js and grunt installed locally.

 You can download node.js from [nodejs.org][3].
 After it has been installed open a console and run `npm i -g grunt-cli` to install the global `grunt` executable.